nju-websoft/SPARQA/README.md

 * Rank using word-level scorer.
 Set module=2.3_word_match.
 The input: structure_with_2_2_grounded_graph_folder.
 * Combine sentence-level scorer and word-level scorer.
 Set module=2.3_add_question_match.
 The input: structure_with_2_2_grounded_graph_folder.
 * Run evaluation.
 Set module=3_evaluation.
 The input: structure_with_2_2_grounded_graph_folder.
 The output: results.

-### Skeleton Parsing
-* Five pre-trained models in the dataset_graphquestions/fine_tuning_models_graphq_0905.

-### Multi-strategy Scoring Models
-* Word-level scorer.
-The code is in grounding/ranking/path_match_nn/train_test_path_nn.py.
-The trained model is in dataset_graphquestions/data_path_match/models
-* Sentence-level scorer.
-The code is in paraphrase_classifier_interface.py in BERT folder.
-The trained model is in dataset_graphquestions/data_question_match

 ## Compare with Baselines
 * GraphQuestions: PARA4QA, SCANNER, UDEPLAMBDA.